cra0/Gatekeeper-Systems-SmartWheel/README.md

 ```

 These give the smart wheel permission not to lock if it was to encounter a lock command such as 0x8E (Lock1) or 0xC7 (Lock2).

+You can find [tools](tools/README.md) I've developed here that deal with these in more detail.

 ## (2.4GHz Operation)